princeBritwum/Azure-Retail-Data-Engineering-Project/README.md

    	)
    )
    GO
+3. To Begin the ETL process, I created a data pipeline in Azure Synapse Analytics that Moves Data from On-Premise MSSQL Server to the Synapse Dedicated SQL Pool DW Tables.
+Steps to achieve this are detailed below;

-3. Connect Source Data from On-Prem MSSQL Server to Azure Dataset
+  - Source: Connect Source Data from On-Prem MSSQL Server to Azure Dataset
      - I created a Self-Hosted Integration Runtime to create to Connect Data from On-Premise MSQl Server
      - I proceeded to use my Integration Runtime to create a Linked Service to the Source Dataset where On-Prem Data will reside
-     - I use the below Query to get the data from Fact Table into the Source Dataset
+     - I use the below Query to load data the Fact Table in the On-Premise MSSQL into the Source Dataset considering the partition defined
        ```sql
+       SELECT
-          SELECT ROW_NUMBER() OVER (ORDER BY (SELECT NULL)) AS IncrementalID,
+       ROW_NUMBER() OVER (ORDER BY (SELECT NULL)) AS IncrementalID,
        GETDATE() AS [Timestamp],
        [ProductKey],
        [OrderDateKey],